-Submission and Evaluation: Copies of the application package are available on the Office of Research and Sponsored Programs website or by contacting the office of the Executive Associate Dean Research at 686-5347.
-Except for request for Interim Funding, the deadlines for receipt of the completed application in the Office of the Executive Associate Dean for Research are the close of business on October 1 or April 1 of each year (or the next business day if these dates fall on a Saturday, Sunday or holiday).
+Submission and Evaluation: Contact the office of the Executive Associate Dean Research at 686-5347.
+Except for a request for Interim Funding, the deadlines for receipt of a completed application in the Office of the Executive Associate Dean for Research are the close of business on October 1 or April 1 of each year (or the next business day if these dates fall on a Saturday, Sunday or holiday).
 Proposals for Bridging/Interim Funding may be submitted at any time.
 Applicants for Interim Funding are advised that a proposal should be submitted at least three weeks in advance of the Research Council meeting (call 686-5347 for this information) at which the application will be considered.

 Upon receipt, all applications will be referred to the Research Council of the College of Medicine for evaluation.